PISA: An Adversarial Approach To Comparing Task Graph Scheduling Algorithms: Problem Definition

 The goal is to schedule the tasks on different compute nodes in such a way that minimizes the makespan (total execution time) of the task graph.
-Let $\mathcal{A}$ denote a task scheduling algorithm.
-Given a problem instance $(N, G)$ which represents a network/task graph pair, let $S_{\mathcal{A},N,G}$ denote the schedule produced by $\mathcal{A}$ for $(N, G)$.
-A schedule is a mapping from each task to a triple $(v, r, e)$ where $v$ is the node on which the task is scheduled, $r$ is the start time, and $e$ is the end time.
-A valid schedule must satisfy the following properties \begin{itemize} \item All tasks must be scheduled: for all $t \in T$, $S_{\mathcal{A},N,G}(t) = (v, r, e)$ must exist such that $v \in V$ and $0 \leq r \leq e$. \item All tasks must have valid start and end times:
+For a given problem instance $(N, G)$ which represents a network/task graph pair, a \textit{schedule} is a set of tuples of the form $(t, v, r)$ where $t \in T$ is the scheduled task, $v \in V$ is the node on which task $t$ is scheduled to run, and $r \in \mathbb{R}^+$ is the start time.
+A valid schedule $S$ must satisfy the following properties \begin{itemize} \item All tasks must be scheduled exactly once:

-\item Only one task can be scheduled on a node at a time (i.e., their start/end times cannot overlap):

 \item A task cannot start executing until all of its dependencies have finished executing and their outputs have been received at the node on which the task is scheduled:

 \end{itemize}